 Jake Sullivan is the national security advisor to President Joseph R. Biden, a visiting lecturer in law at Yale Law School, and a nonresident senior fellow at the Carnegie Endowment for International Peace.
 Jake served in the Obama administration as national security adviser to Vice President Joe Biden and director of policy planning at the U.S. Department of State, as well as deputy chief of staff to Secretary of State Hillary Clinton.
 He was the senior policy adviser on Secretary Clinton’s 2016 presidential campaign and previously served as deputy policy director on Hillary Clinton’s 2008 presidential primary campaign and as a member of the debate preparation team for Barack Obama’s general election campaign.
 Jake has also been a senior policy adviser and chief counsel to Senator Amy Klobuchar from his home state of Minnesota, worked as an associate for Faegre & Benson LLP, and taught at the University of St. Thomas Law School.
 He clerked for Judge Stephen Breyer of the Supreme Court of the United States and Judge Guido Calabresi of the U.S. Court of Appeals for the Second Circuit.
 He holds both undergraduate and law degrees from Yale and a master’s degree from Oxford.

 A prodigiously talented singer and songwriter, Taylor Swift’s dedication to music began in childhood.
-She started crafting songs at the age of five, and by the time she turned ten, was performing at karaoke contests, festivals and county fairs around her hometown of Wyomissing, Pennsylvania.
+She started crafting songs at the age of five, and by the time she turned ten, was performing at karaoke contests, festivals, and county fairs around her hometown of Wyomissing, Pennsylvania.
 At age 12, she persuaded her parents to move to Nashville so she could pursue her singing career.
 In only two years, she had signed a publishing contract with Sony, making her the youngest professional songwriter in the industry.
 In 2006, when she was 16, her self-titled debut album was released and had soon sold more than three million copies.
 She wrote every song on the album, including the year’s number one country single, “Our Song.”
-Taylor Swift is an 11-time Grammy winner, the youngest recipient in the history of the music industry’s highest honor, the Grammy Award for Album of the Year.
+Taylor Swift is a 13-time Grammy winner, the youngest recipient in the history of the music industry’s highest honor, the Grammy Award for Album of the Year.
 She was the first woman to win Album of the Year twice, in 2008 for Fearless and in 2015 for 1989.
-She is the only artist in history to have an album hit the $1-million first-week sales figure three times (2010’s Speak Now, 2012’s RED and 2014’s 1989).
-She’s a household name whose intensely catchy yet deeply personal self-penned songs transcend music genres, and a savvy businesswoman who has built a childhood dream into an empire.
+She is the only artist in history to have an album hit the $1-million first-week sales figure three times (2010’s Speak Now, 2012’s RED, and 2014’s 1989).
 In 2021, her album Folklore received the Grammy Award for Album of the Year — a third win in this category for Taylor Swift.
+Following this, her 2022 release Red (Taylor’s Version) broke the Spotify record for the most-streamed album in a day by a female artist, and her single All Too Well (10 Minute Version) became the longest song to top the Billboard Hot 100.
+In 2023, she released Midnights, which broke the Spotify record for the most-streamed album in a single day, and announced “The Eras Tour,” which quickly became one of the most anticipated and highest-grossing tours.
+Swift’s eleventh studio album, The Tortured Poets Department, released in April 2024, debuted at the top of the Billboard 200 with the second-largest opening week in history.
+Her ongoing world tour, “The Eras Tour,” is the highest-grossing tour of all time, with 152 shows across five continents.
+Taylor Swift is widely recognized as the world’s biggest pop star.

 As the first blind student at Bonn University, Sabriye Tenberken studied the Mongolian, Chinese and Tibetan languages in conjunction with sociology and philosophy, developing the first Braille script for the Tibetan language, initially for her own use.
 In 1997, she traveled on her own through the Tibetan Autonomous Region to investigate the situation of blind children there.
 The following year, she returned to Tibet to open a training center for the blind, including a preparatory school, a Braille printing press, a vocational training farm and a medical massage training program.
 In 2001, with her Dutch colleague, Paul Kronenberg, she co-founded Braille Without Borders (BWB) to empower blind and visually impaired people around the world.
 A BWB international center is now being built in Kerala, India, where blind people from developing countries will train to establish social projects for the blind in their own countries.
 In recognition of her service to humanity, Ms. Tenberken has received the Albert Schweitzer Award, has been honored as a Young Global Leader by the World Economic Forum, was named a “Hero of 2004” by TIME magazine, and has been knighted by the Queen of the Netherlands.